NVIDIA/aistore/docs/get_batch.md

 - Limited by network bandwidth or disk I/O
 - No additional per-object overhead once streaming starts

+### Indexed archive extraction (shard index)

+When the same TAR shard appears in many batches — typical of sharded ML training datasets — linear scanning of the archive for each requested `archpath` entry becomes the dominant cost.
+The [shard index](/docs/relnotes/4.5.md#shard-index) subsystem builds and persists a per-shard index of offsets/lengths so that `lom.NewArchpathReader` can seek directly to the requested file.

+GetBatch consults the index transparently on the read path (`xact/xs/moss.go` calls `NewArchpathReader`, which uses the fast path when an index exists).
+To prepare a bucket:

+- `ais shard-index create <bucket>` builds indexes for existing shards.
+- New shards are indexed on first read or via the indexing xaction.
+- Indexes live in the `ais://.sys-shardidx` system bucket and are removed automatically when the underlying shard object is deleted.

+For batches that fan out across many archived files in different shards, this changes per-file extraction from O(archive size) to O(1) + read.

 ### Memory & Resource Usage

 **Memory:** Bounded by DT capacity + load-based throttling